Skip to content

 Fixed Income

-• Policy uncertainty and tight spreads have created a poor risk-reward outlook versus equities, in our view.
+• Inflation remains above central-bank targets in most developed economies.
 Services inflation has moderated, but goods inflation could remain sticky through the end of this year, despite evidence that pressures have peaked.
-Weaker fiscal discipline linked to tax rebates, tariff adjustments and defense spending may widen deficits in the United States and Europe, putting further upward pressure on yields.
+Elevated fiscal spending linked to tax extensions and rebates (in the United States), as well as higher defense spending (in Europe), should maintain upward pressure on yields in those areas.

 Fixed Income